GraphQL vs JSON API: What are the differences?

-What is GraphQL?
-A data query language and runtime.
-GraphQL is a data query language and runtime designed and used at Facebook to request and deliver data to mobile and web apps since 2012.
+GraphQL: A data query language and runtime.
+GraphQL is a data query language and runtime designed and used at Facebook to request and deliver data to mobile and web apps since 2012; JSON API: One of many data formats that is often applied to REST.
+It is most widely used data format for data interchange on the web.
+This data interchange can happen between two computers applications at different geographical locations or running within same hardware machine.

 What is GraphQL?